-Flaxseed helps manage indigestion and diarrhea that occur due to an imbalance of Vata dosha.
+According to ayurvedic view, flaxseed helps manage indigestion and diarrhea that occur due to an imbalance of Vata dosha.
 The Ushna (hot) and Grahi (absorbent) properties help with indigestion and diarrhea.
 It is also beneficial in some skin problems like irritation due to its Kashaya (astringent) property, which provides healthy glowing skin.
 It also helps improve internal strength due to its Balya (strength provider) property.

 Flaxseed is beneficial for arteries as it helps reduce triglycerides and bad cholesterol (LDL) levels and increase good cholesterol (HDL) levels.
 Thereby reducing the risk of arterial blockage.

-Flaxseed helps remove Ama (toxic remains in the body due to incomplete digestion) in arteries that accumulate due to weak or poor digestion.
+According to ayurveda, flaxseed helps remove Ama (toxic remains in the body due to incomplete digestion) in arteries that accumulate due to weak or poor digestion.
 The Ushna (hot) and Rechana (laxative) properties of Flaxseed helps manage this condition by improving digestion and excrete out accumulated toxins from the body.

 Yes, Flaxseed (Alsi) is rich in omega-3 fatty acids that act as natural blood thinner.